direnv

 Doom Emacs

-Doom Emacs has the :tools direnv module to automatically load the devshell environment when you open the project directory.
+module to automatically load the devshell environment when you open the project directory.

 Add a .envrc

-To enable direnv on Flake-based projects, add the following to your .envrc:
+To enable direnv on Flake-based projects, add the following to your .envrc

 use flake

-Now run direnv allow to authorize the current .envrc file.
-You can now cd into the project directory in a terminal and the devshell will be automatically activated.
+into the project directory in a terminal and the devshell will be automatically activated.

 Reload automatically when some files change

-Haskell - when .cabal files change
+Haskell - when .cabal

-Since both nixpkgs and haskell-flake use Nix expressions that read the .cabal file to get dependency information, you will want the devshell be recreated every time a .cabal file changes.
-This can be achieved using the nix_direnv_watch_file function.
-Modify your .envrc to contain:
+file to get dependency information, you will want the devshell be recreated every time a .cabal

-nix_direnv_watch_file *.cabal
+watch_file *.cabal

 use flake

-As a result of this whenever you change a .cabal file, direnv will reload the environment.
+file, direnv will reload the environment.
 If you are using VSCode, you will see a notification that the environment has changed, prompting you to restart it (see example).